senaps/sfgen/README.md

-# Senaps Flask Generator
+# Senaps Fast App Generator

-sfgen is a console application to quickly generate the basic structure of a blueprint ready flask application.
+sfgen is a console application to quickly generate the basic structure of a application.

 ## install